 Original cohort was blinded.

-- Incidence rates of hypertension were calculated and compared across quintiles of red meat or poultry intake
+- Incidence rates of HTN were calculated and compared across quintiles of red meat or poultry intake

 - Cox regression models were used to estimate the relative risk of HTN across quintiles of red meat or poultry intake, with the lowest quintile as the reference category